 Brazil nuts are rich and creamy, and loaded with beneficial nutrients.
-They are one of the richest sources of selenium (about 2,500 times more than any other nut), making them a fantastic “complete vegetarian protein” with a full amino acid profile.
-Just two raw Brazil nuts accounts for the daily requirement!
-Selenium intake has been linked to heart and prostate health, as is known to prevent cancer, combat viruses and boost immunity.
+They're one of the richest sources of selenium (about 2,500 times more than any other nut), making them a fantastic complete vegetarian protein with a full amino acid profile.
+Just two raw Brazil nuts accounts for the daily requirement.
+Selenium supports heart and prostate health, and boosts immunity.

+Purchase raw shelled Brazil nuts from source with a high turnover to ensure maximum freshness and quality; and store them in a sealed glass container in the fridge, as these nuts are even more susceptible to rancidity due to their very high fat content.
+Roasted salted Brazil nuts are delicious.
+But as with all other nuts, this greatly compromises the nutritional integrity of the nut, and heating them produces carcinogens, which create toxins in the body.

-NOTE: When purchasing raw Brazil nuts: the shells contain aflatoxins, which have been linked in some studies to liver cancer.
+You also can get too much of a good thing.
+The shells of Brazil nuts contain aflatoxins, which have been linked to liver cancer in some studies.
 The EU have strict importing regulations for whole Brazil nuts for this reason.
-Always purchase raw shelled Brazil nuts from a health food store with a high turnover to ensure maximum freshness and quality; and always store Brazil nuts in a sealed glass container in the fridge, as these nuts are even more susceptible to rancidity due to their very high fat content.
-You can purchase delicious roasted salted Brazil nuts.
-But as with all other nuts, this greatly compromises the nutritional integrity of the nut and heating them produces carcinogens, which create toxins in the body.

-Please note: excessive consumption of Brazil nuts can lead to selenium toxicity which can result in a metallic taste in your mouth, garlic odour in the breath, fatigue, nausea, vomiting, skin rashes and blotches, diarrhea, runny nose, cough, nerve pain, brittle nails, and hair loss.
-I wouldn't eat more than 1 cup a week.
+Excessive consumption of Brazil nuts can lead to selenium toxicity which causes a metallic taste in your mouth, garlic odor in the breath, fatigue, nausea, vomiting, skin rashes and blotches, diarrhea, runny nose, cough, nerve pain, brittle nails, and hair loss.
+I consume in moderation, and never more than 1 cup a week.

 Having said that, Brazil nuts are a great inclusion in a healthy diet, and making milk is a great way to get your brain food fix.